markhalonen/chester/README.md

 response_json = json.loads(response)
 del response_json["timestamp"]

-# Now we print so that snapper can capture the output
+# Now we print so that chester can capture the output
 print json.dumps(response_json, indent=4)
 ```

 You should be able to run `./command.sh` and see json output.
 You may have to `chmod 777 command.sh`

-Now, let's use snapper to create a test from `my_test`
+Now, let's use chester to create a test from `my_test`

-`snapper create my_test` Will run the test and confirm the output.
+`chester create my_test` Will run the test and confirm the output.
 Select create.

-`snapper test` Can then be used to run this new test that uses Python to ignore the timestamp field, because we expect it to change.
+`chester test` Can then be used to run this new test that uses Python to ignore the timestamp field, because we expect it to change.

 ## Motivation